 He LOVED the taste of the Speak Smooth (It taste sort of like an orange creamsicle) but Thatcher is a big boy (90 lb 5 year old) and the amount of Speak he needed everyday was an extra 100+ calories that we didn’t think we could justify when he could get the same supplement (just not as tasty) with the liquid strawberry flavored Nordic Naturals, which has very few calories.

 I have pictures below of the exact supplements we have used and had success with.
 It is a little pricey (especially Speak Smooth) but it has been so worth it to us.

 (Also, when I told people we were using Speak, I got mixed reactions.
 Some people told me we shouldn’t use it because it isn’t FDA approved.
 Others sent me articles on how the people who created it are just doing it to get gain.
 I used it anyway.
 The people who created it did so because they themselves had children with special needs and knew these supplements would help them, but couldn’t get them to take them because they were so gross.
 They figured out how to make it taste decent.
 I say good for them.
 As far as the FDA comments, what I found was that it was non-FDA reviewed or approved, which for some reason doesn’t scare me that bad.
 I read the ingredients and felt okay abut giving it to him.
-It helped my son.
+I feel like it really helped my son.
 You have to make decisions based on what you feel good about.
 And of course consult with your pediatrician.)